thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-actions.md

 Please, [learn here](/docs/getting-started-guides/helloworld/#step-33-add-table-widget) how to add an Entity Table widget to your dashboard.

 To add an action to your Entity Table widget:
-- Go to the Dashboard's edit mode;
+- Go to the Dashboard's Edit mode;
 - Click a "Pencil" icon in the upper right corner of the widget;
 - Choose the last cell "Actions" and click the "Plus" symbol on the right of the window.